 Instead, when we ask general open-ended questions, with curiosity and empathy, such as: “What’s making your life hard at work?” or “What are some of the challenges you face in your role?” we’re able to get much closer to understanding the actual reality of people’s working lives in our organisations.

-When we understand the lived experience of work, we’re able to make provide meaningful support rather than imposing our ideas on the workforce.
+When we understand the lived experience of work, we’re able to make and provide meaningful support rather than imposing our ideas on the workforce.
 Managers and safety professionals who eliminate a safety concern for themselves by deciding everyone must wear boots at all times, are deaf to the needs and experience of the workers.

 This sort of action has a dangerous flow-on effect and will discourage workers from sharing their concerns later on, if it’s clear that managers and safety professionals are only going to act in the company’s interests, and ignore those of their workers then the flow of information will quickly dry up.
 This created a dangerous gap between work as imagined by management and safety professionals and work as done by the workforce.